pangsua26/film-fiesta/README.md

 ## Description

-Film Fiesta is an application that lets users securely log in and save movies to a list for future reference.
+Film Fiesta is an application that lets users securely log in by giving the user a unique web token and save movies to a list for future reference.
 As we are preoccupied with everyday things, life can sometimes be a bit too hectic.
 In that case, you can use Film Fiesta as a tool to keep your future viewing organized.
 Simply add a movie or tv show to your watch list and input a synopsis if you would like and delete when you are finished!

 ## User Story